Easy Eggless Sheet-Pan Pancakes

 Eggless Sheet Pan Pancake Mix-In Ideas

-• FRUITS: Strawberries are usually the most popular option, but you can also use other berries, bananas, apples, etc.…
+• Fruit: Strawberries are usually the most popular option, but you can also use other berries, bananas, apples, etc.

-• CHOCOLATE CHIPS: Semi-sweet chocolate chips are our go-to, but peanut butter chips, cinnamon chips, or butterscotch chips are also a great addition.
+• Chocolate Chips: Semi-sweet chocolate chips are our go-to, but peanut butter chips, cinnamon chips, or butterscotch chips are also great additions.

-• NUTS: if you don’t have nuts restrictions in your family, you can add 1/2 to 1 cup of chopped nuts, such as pecan and walnuts.
+• Nuts: If you don’t have nut restrictions in your family, you can add 1/2 to 1 cup of chopped nuts, such as pecans or walnuts.

-BANANA WALNUT: Make the batter as instructed.
+• Banana Walnut: Make the batter as instructed.
 Add 1/2 cup of chopped walnuts to the batter.
-Spread batter into the prepared baking sheet.
+Spread the batter evenly onto the prepared baking sheet.
 Distribute banana slices on top.
 Bake, slice, and serve!

-CINNAMON ROLLS (this is our favorite combination): Add 1 teaspoon of ground cinnamon to the batter.
+• Cinnamon Rolls (our favorite combination): Add 1 teaspoon of ground cinnamon to the batter.
 Spread batter into the prepared baking sheet.
 Bake, as soon as the sheet pan pancakes are ready, brush the top with melted butter (about 1 tablespoon of butter).
 Then mix 2 tablespoons of granulated sugar + 1/2 teaspoon ground cinnamon.
 Sprinkle the sugar mixture over the warm sheet-pan pancakes.
-Slice, and serve with cream cheese frosting!
+Slice and serve with cream cheese frosting!

 Eggless Sheet-Pan Pancakes slices on a plate